krieven/W3View/howto.md

 + **onUnmount** removes listener.

 ## Using of W3View API
-Create instance of W3View, there can be more than one instance of W3View and the number of separate applications can be mounted on the page.
+- Create instance of W3View, there can be more than one instance of W3View and the number of separate applications can be mounted on the page.
 Also one W3View app can use the number of mounting points on the page, and it can run the number of W3View apps inside one W3View app.

 		var w3view = new W3View(appContext);

 	Here - appContext is any object, it can be accessed as **appContext** inside constructors of components.

-Parse definition of components from string, string can contain any number of definitions and you can call w3view.parse more then one times to add new components.
+- Parse definition of components from string, string can contain any number of definitions and you can call w3view.parse more then one times to add new components.

 		w3view.parse(componentsDefinitionString);

-create component instance from W3View by name
+- Create component instance from W3View by name

 		var instance = w3view.create('double-hello-world', {tagname: 'a', href: '/hello'});

-mount instance into current DOM tree, optionally you can specify index in target.children, where instance will be placed
+- Mount instance into current DOM tree, optionally you can specify index in target.children, where instance will be placed

 		instance.mount(document.element, index);

-set data and update
+- set data and update

 		instance.setData({some:data, that: instance, should: recive}, options, additional);

-when you need to remove the instance from DOM tree
+- when you need to remove the instance from DOM tree

 		instance.unmount(); //you can mount it again, later

-when you will remove the element permanently, call
+- when you will remove the element permanently, call

 		instance.destroy(); // and forget it